ppfeufer/eve-online-wordpress-theme/README.md

-# wp-theme-eve-online
-EVE Online Theme for WordPress
+# EVE Online Theme for WordPress